rociomer/cheat-sheets/latex.md

 ```

 This is a bit buggy and doesn't always work so smoothly.
 To get it to work you sometimes have to debug the issues that arise in pdflatex.
 Also, sometimes the easiest thing is to remove the problematic parts of the tex file (e.g. any complex tables can be problematic) and try to recompile again with a partially complete document.

+---

+Another cool document processor for working with TeX/LaTeX using a graphical interface is [LyX](https://www.lyx.org/).